Stephanie041996/Project-3-TicTacToe/README.md

 - Press Enter to create your local clone

 ### Install
-- Install Atom or Microsoft Visual Studio text editor to view the code on your local machine.
+- Install Atom or Microsoft Visual Studio text editor(preferred) to view the code on your local machine.
 - Install Git.

 ## Running the game